 Quantcast also seems to have no option for displaying the most important category (total page views).
 They paint a picture of a visit count dropping from around 13,000,000 to 10,000,000 so far this year.
 It isn’t.
 It’s two to four times as much, and we haven’t had two consecutive months of declining traffic since spring 2007.

 Alexa is just plain weird.
 They don’t seem to like tallying actual totals, and instead, seem to prefer to rate sites by their “percentage of total Internet traffic.”
 If I could find their guess for last month’s total global Internet traffic, I could multiply those two numbers together and calculate what they think our page views were, but since I can’t find that key statistic, I can only look at their graphs comparing us to competing sites.
 Those graphs seem to indicate that Alexa, too, is drastically under-representing the size of Reddit.

 Finally, Nielsen might be the cagiest of all: I don’t have a screenshot to present, but someone with a subscription to their ranking service tells us that they estimate our “Online Market Size Estimate” (whatever that is) to be 652,000.”
 There’s not a lot of information out there about how these companies come up with their traffic guesstimates or how an under-represented site can get them to report more realistic information.
 Public shaming?

 An Alexa rank can only be taken as a rough indicator.
 A high Alexa rank sure looks good.
-It makes you feel good and can make even your fellow-bloggers envious.
-It also is a factor which advertisers consider when deciding to place advertisements on your side.
+It makes you feel good and can make even your fellow bloggers envious.
+It also is a factor that advertisers consider when deciding to place advertisements on your side.
 But beyond this, it matters little, in my opinion.